multibaseco/js/README.md

 ```

 ### Track events
 Tracking product events from your users is the key to understanding product usage over time, and understanding how off-chain activity converts to on-chain transactions.
-You can track and event with a custom string, or you can track properties along with the string.
+You can track an event with a custom string, or you can track properties along with the string.

 In your Multibase dashboard, these events will appear alongside on-chain events.
 ```ts